vijayvulava/geochem/_sources/81WhatOrganics.md

 Image source: [21.1 Hydrocarbons - Chemistry: Atoms First 2e | OpenStax](https://openstax.org/books/chemistry-atoms-first-2e/pages/21-1-hydrocarbons)
 ```

 The compounds *n*-butane and 2-methylpropane are structural isomers (the term constitutional isomers is also commonly used).
 Constitutional isomers have the same molecular formula but different spatial arrangements of the atoms in their molecules.
-The n-butane molecule contains an unbranched chain, meaning no carbon atom is bonded to more than two other carbon atoms.
+The *n*-butane molecule contains an unbranched chain, meaning no carbon atom is bonded to more than two other carbon atoms.
 We use the term normal, or the prefix *n*, to refer to a chain of carbon atoms without branching.
 The compound 2–methylpropane has a branched chain (the carbon atom in the center of the Lewis structure is bonded to three other carbon atoms)

 ## Hydrocarbons